 The model in four stages depicts the intellectual development processes.
 At the first stage, the concrete experience, it is believed that the students have some experiences before coming to class.
 The second stage, the teacher as the facilitator of learning organizes learning experiences bearing in mind the Vygotsky's concept of Zone of Proximal Development while the student observes and reflect.
 At the third stage of the model, the student tries to accommodate by forming abstract concepts.
 The fourth and the final stage of the model is the most crucial for the training of the teacher because as s/he constructs his/her knowledge, s/he goes to test in the new situation.
-This s/he added to the first stage.
+This s/he does by going for Teaching Practice such that experience acquired there is added to the first stage.
 This model is cyclic as Vygotsky opines that intellectual development is continuous and not strictly dependent on stage growth as viewed by Piaget.